 Physical Changes in the Third Month of Pregnancy

 Even though you don’t yet show, you will begin to feel that something important is going on in your pelvis in the third month of pregnancy.
 You may feel a fullness in your lower abdomen.
-You may also notice mild stabbing pains when you suddenly change positions, going say from lying to sitting, or sitting to standing.
+You may also notice mild stabbing pains when you suddenly change positions.
+These pains occur when going from lying to sitting or sitting to standing.

-During the first trimester, uterine ligament discomfort tends to be sporadic, mild and more of a nuisance or discomfort than truly painful.
+During the first trimester, uterine ligament discomfort tends to be sporadic.
+Uterine ligament discomfort is mild and more of a nuisance or discomfort than truly painful.
 In the second and third trimester, the enlarging uterus may further stretch these ligaments, causing these pains to intensify.

 As your pregnancy progresses, you will learn which is the best position to assume to relieve these pains.